sustainers/sustainers.github.io/code-of-conduct-faq.md

 #### Why isn't there a "Do's and Don'ts" section?

 Our CoC was largely drafted by a single committee member, and this is largely an artefact of that original drafting.
-If you would like to make such a section, feel free to edit it appropriately.
+If you would like to make such a section, feel free to edit it appropriately and suggest a new version in a PR.
 However, it's unclear if there would be any net benefit from this largely stylistic change.

+#### How can I suggest changes to the Code of Conduct?

+You can suggest changes by editing [the original document](https://github.com/sustainers/website/blob/main/code-of-conduct.md) and opening a pull request on GitHub.
+If you need help doing this, contact the organizers.
+These PRs will be addressed at our next CoC review.
+Note that trivial PRs may be merged by the organising committee before the review.

 #### Why did it take so long to make this?